ietf-wg-aipref/wg-materials/interim-25-10/minutes.md

 Suresh Krishnan: Re-chartering takes a lot of time.
 We can always collect new work items for a potential recharter.

 Farzaneh Badiei: Originally supported charter, but recent discussion that vocabulary should be useful in any scenario online and offline changed that assessment.
-The vocaulary should not signal preferences for offline uses.
+The vocabulary should not signal preferences for offline uses.

 Pedro Ortiz Suarez: The charter is focused too much on the AI term.
 The mailing list discussed a definition of AI that didn't reach a consensus.
 Experts don't want to define AI.
 The research community does not use the term AI.